BiQ-Bluesoft/xperience-community-elastic-search/docs/Scraping-web-page-content.md

 Below is an example of how you can create a web page scraper to index the content of a web page item that might be rendered using the Page Builder or related content.

 > Your `HttpClient.BaseAddress` needs to match the web page item's website channel baseUrl.
 In this example, the crawler only supports 1 website channel with a base URL stored in `appsettings.json`.
 You can extend this to pull this value dynamically from the channel settings of the solution.
-See `DefaultAzureSearchClient.GetAllWebsiteChannels` for an example query.
+See `DefaultElasticSearchClient.GetAllWebsiteChannels` for an example query.

 ## Scraping services